koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 First, I'm going to introduce a custom renderer that I'm going to create.
 Let's take a look at README.md.

-This is a custom renderer for file system, which creates files and directories declaratively.
+This is a custom renderer for file system to create files and directories declaratively.
 This example creates README.md and index.js in a src directory.

-Let's start!

 ## Describe the project structure

-Before coding, let's take a look the related files.
+Before coding, let's take a look at the related files.
 `fs-renderer-types.ts` defines type definition.
-`fs-renderer.ts` creates a renderer from a host config object and type definition.
+`fs-renderer.ts` creates a renderer from a host config and type definition.

 ### index.ts